HoiJean/djangoforbeginners-book/manuscript/ch3.md

 ]
 ~~~~~~~~

 This pattern is almost identical to what we did in Chapter 2 with one major difference.
-When using Class-Based Views, you always add `as_view()` at the end.
+When using Class-Based Views, you always add `as_view()` at the end of the view name.

 And we're done!
 If you start up the web server with `python manage.py runserver` and navigate to [http://127.0.0.1:8000/](http://127.0.0.1:8000/) you can see our new homepage.